ashthemech/AutoCAD-Learning/README.md

   Key Takeaways:
   * Learned how to create a title block and a title text for the offic floor plan in the Landscape tab.
   * Learned how to create a new viewport for a zoomed in view of a specific portion of the model.
+  * Learned how to edit annotative scaling for different viewport ratios.

 <details>
 <summary> Communicating.dwg - Commnicating Design Intent in AutoCAD </summary>